ArweaveTeam/docs.arweave.org-info/mining/syncing-packing.md

 # Performance Tips

 **Most important performance tip:** Do not mine while you pack.
-The two processes are both resource intensive and will slow each other down. (i.e. omit the `mine` flag from your configuration) If you've already removed the `mine` flag, contineu on below for more optimization tips.
+The two processes are both resource intensive and will slow each other down. (i.e. omit the `mine` flag from your configuration) If you've already removed the `mine` flag, continue on below for more optimization tips.

 There are 3 primary bottlenecks when syncing and packing: